mamba-org/gator/docs/source/user-guide/features.md

 **Package Toolbar:**

-- Search bar for filtering packages by name, description, keywords, or tags
+- Search bar for filtering packages by name
 - Filter button with badge showing active filter count
 - "Add Packages" button to open the package installation drawer
 - "Update All" button (enabled when updatable packages are available)